Comme Ils Disent

 Because the object of all my torments

-Spends most of his time
+Spends the greater part of his time

-In women's beds
+In ladies' beds

 No one has the right, in truth